 Fission is a great 1.0 app, and I know that with feedback and hard work, it can continue to improve.
 However, I would recommend holding off on registering until it gets more features.
 If you plan on purchasing Audio Hijack Pro, though, Fission is a great buy.

 This entry was posted on Friday, September 22nd, 2006 at 6:27 AM and is filed under AppleTalk.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.